grafana/loki/docs/sources/operations/autoscaling_queriers.md

 Use the quantile (Q) and the range (R) parameters to fine-tune the metric.
 The higher Q is, the more sensitive the metric is to short-lasting spikes.
-As R increases, we reduce the variation over time in the metric.
+As R increases, you can reduce the variation over time in the metric.
 A higher R-value helps avoid the autoscaler from modifying the number of replicas too frequently.

 In our experience, we have found that a Q of 0.75 and an R of 2 minutes work well.